Skip to content

 January 20, 1815, Captain Matthew Harris Jouett of the Army’s 3rd Mounted Regiment of Kentucky Volunteers resigned.
 Jouett-Bush-Frazer Early Kentucky Artist by William Barrow Floyd pg: 12

 January 20, 1828, Elizabethtown native Sarah Lincoln Grigsby passed away less than a month before her 21st birthday.
-The older sister of Abraham Lincoln took care of him when they were children.
+The older sister of Abraham Lincoln cared for him after their mother died as children.

 January 20, 1914, dignitaries held a formal reception at the new Governor’s Mansion.
 Governor James B. McCreary sent invitations to view his new home and the future governor’s home for decades to come.